marco262/my_wiki/data/waterdeep/gm_notes/false-hydra.md

 Before the PCs leave, Gregor Spinner comes to ask them for help, looking very worried.
 He mentions that he has a daughter, Clarabelle, who has steadily become more and more hysterical over the past few days, talking about her nightmares and about people he's never heard of.
 He wonders if they might check in on her, see if they can't determine if she's under some kind of curse or some such.
 He'll pay them 5 gp for their troubles, though he regretfully can't spare more than that.

-When the PCs arrive at Gregor's house, they'll be lead to a door with a chair propped against the handle.
+When the PCs arrive at Gregor's house, they'll be led to a door with a chair propped against the handle.
 Gregor will shamefully say he has to bar his daughter in her room when he's not home for her safety.
 One night about a week back, she ran out into the street screaming, waking up many of his neighbors.
 Since then, he's been worried she'd get herself hurt if he's not watching her.
 He even had to board up her window when he caught her trying to climb out.

 [Clarabelle Spinner](^dragon_heist/clarabelle_spinner.jpg)'s room is a mess.
 Toys are scattered and broken, her clothes tossed all over the room, her bed is unmade with the sheets scattered.
 The room is lit by sunlight filtering through the cracks in the boards around her window.
 Clarabelle is sitting in the middle of the room, hugging her knees to her chest, and staring at the boarded up window.
 She's deaf, and does not hear the PCs enter, but might feel their footsteps.
 When she notices them, she gasps in fear and scurries into a corner, pressing her back to the wall.

 If the PCs try to talk to Clarabelle, she'll start signing at them.
 After a few minutes of trying to talk with them, have one of the PCs roll an Intelligence check.
 Whoever rolls highest "remembers" they learned sign language a while back, and can remember enough to start conversing with her.
 If Tom casts Comprehend Languages, let him start signing back to her after a few minutes.

 Clarabelle tells the party the whole story: People are going missing, there's blood in the streets, houses are lying in ruin, there's holes in the road.
-And in the dusk of twilight, she's seen people grabbed and pulled into the rood, or through cellar windows, or even into the tree trunk in the middle of town.
+And in the dusk of twilight, she's seen people grabbed and pulled into the holes in the road, or through cellar windows, or even into the tree trunk in the middle of town.
 She's sure she's even seen something coming out of the trunk in the middle of town, like a snake or a tall tree, but she was always too scared to look for long.

 # The Reveal